 Once replaced, the new track and points should result in fewer track faults, fewer closures for maintenance and fault finding and increased reliability, meaning fewer delays and cancellations.

-During Christmas 2021, our engineers are planning to replace Morris Street bridge which has come to the end of its operational life.
+During Christmas 2021, our engineers successfully replaced bridge structures at Morris Street and Christian Street near to Shadwell station.
+The bridges had come to the end of its operational life.

-During Christmas 2023, the teams are planning to strengthen the Minories bridges and various other bridges around Fenchurch Street station.
+During Christmas 2023, we are planning to strengthen the Minories bridges and various other bridges around Fenchurch Street station.
 This work will improve safety and reliability for passengers and freight services.

 Other Exciting Enhancements